robsondepaula/devops-with-kubernetes/part5/5_03/README.md

 # Canary release in linkerd with Flagger

-If not done, setup linkerd as described in [Service Mesh Edition](../5_02/README.md).
+If not done, set up linkerd as described in [Service Mesh Edition](../5_02/README.md).

 And then follow the [guide](https://linkerd.io/2.11/tasks/canary-release/).